Apr 10, 2023

 After running the nano command, a new window will pop up where you can freely edit the file.
 Below is what the interface of the Nano text editor looks like.
 Just use the arrow keys on your keyboard to move the cursor around the text.

 At the bottom of the window, you can find some shortcuts to use with the Nano editor.
-The “^” (caret) means that you must press CTRL (Windows) or CMD (macOS) to use the chosen command.
+The “^” (caret) means that you must press CTRL (Windows) or control (macOS) to use the chosen command.
 Here are a few examples.

 Take note that whenever you are opening an important configuration file, it is recommended to use the -w option.
 It will open the file in a standard format.
 If you don’t use this option, nano will wrap the text to fit the display by default.
-The command should be like this:
+The command will be like this:

 sudo nano -w /etc/apache2/apache2.conf